• Skip to primary navigation

 • Combine rolled oats, pecans, and salt in a medium bowl and stir to combine.

-• In a separate bowl, add EVOO, honey, pure vanilla extract, and cinnamon.
-Whisk to thoroughly combine.
+• In a separate bowl, add extra virgin olive oil, pure maple syrup, pure vanilla extract, and cinnamon.
+Stir or whisk to thoroughly combine.

 • Add the dry ingredients (oats mixture) to the liquid mixture and stir until the oats are lightly coated.